-- Generally, producers of following sectors are mostly exposed to price falls, which means they receive less revenue for commodities they produce.
+- Generally, producers of the following sectors are most exposed to price falls, which means they receive less revenue for commodities they produce.

-- Agricultural sector like wheat, cotton, sugar etc
+- The agricultural sector like wheat, cotton, sugar, etc

 - Exporters/importers face the risk from the time lag between order and receipt of goods and exchange fluctuations.